What Is Living in Annapolis MD Like? 13 Things to Know Before Moving

 Being the state capital, Annapolis is home to many of the state's best historical sites, museums, and attractions.
 A vibrant arts district hosts numerous events annually, and the theater scene is blossoming with talented actors and premier shows.

 As 'America's Sailing Capital,' there are numerous boat shows, and the bay is always alive with yachts, sailboats, anglers, and water explorers.
-Parks and trails are abundant, and it's not unusual to see cyclists, joggers, walkers, and in-line skaters in droves all year long.
+Parks in Annapolis and hiking trails are abundant, and it's not unusual to see cyclists, joggers, walkers, and in-line skaters in droves all year long.
 Annapolis has a lot to offer, from the great outdoors to dining out and hitting the nightlife scene.

 Outdoor Recreation in Annapolis